oplS17projects/Chat_robot/README.md

 will work on things related to the web-server libraries, such as creating the user interface.
 Along with Saurabh, will do research on machine learning, and help implement machine learning algorithms.

+#### Saurabh Verma @sv-uml
+Saurabh will work on building out the backend for the bot.
+This includes setting up the database, helping the bot "learn" from available data and writing natural language processing algorithms for communication.

 ##### Milestone 1:
 will have a prototype of the ui working, where there is an input field and text field for viewing messages.
 Along with Saurabh, will be researching machine learning, and beginning to implement algorithms.